 One to One Log Form Placement

-Because a one to one log form has only a single related record, it can be placed on either the Subject Manager page or the Subject Visits and Events Manager page.
-Clinical Studio has a configuration option in the Form Builder where the placement of the actual log can be designated.
-Depending on the page where the log is placed, the functionality is slightly different for end-users.
+Because a one to one log form has only a single related record, it can be placed on either the Subject Manager page or the Subject Visits and Events Manager page (web only).
+TrialKit has a configuration option in the Form Builder where the placement of the actual log can be designated.
+Depending on the page where the log is placed, the access point for the form is slightly different for end-users.
 Note, the app does not distinguish the two options here and will always only display the form within the subjects' records.

-The figure below shows the configuration option in the Form Builder that allows you to choose where the log will be placed.
+The first figure at the top shows the configuration option in the Form Builder that allows you to choose where the log will be placed.
 These options are available in both the app and web form builders.

 Forms designated with a Record Relation of One can be placed on either the Subject Manager page or the Subject Visits and Events Manager page.